 - It must be changed periodically (e.g. once per month)

 If you follow these three rules then your site will be a whole lot more secure.
-In terms of generating truly random passwords, I recommend that you sign up for a free account with LastPass and use that service to (a) generate and (b) store all your passwords.
+In terms of generating truly random passwords, you can use a free online generator such as I recommend that you sign up for a free account with LastPass and use that service to (a) generate and (b) store all your passwords.